lanhzwind/svSolver-on-Clusters/README.md

 MAKE_WITH_MPICH = 0
 ~~~

-To make sure svSolver use stack, override some default setting for fortran compilation.
+To make sure svSolver use stack, override some default settings for fortran compilation.
 **BuildWithMake/pkg_overrides.mk**
 ~~~
 #for ifort